cabforum/servercert/docs/EVG.md

 ### 9.6.5  Representations and warranties of other participants
 ## 9.7  Disclaimers of warranties
 ## 9.8  Limitations of liability
+CAs MAY limit their liability as described in Section 9.8 of the Baseline Requirements except that a CA MUST NOT limit its liability to Subscribers or Relying Parties for legally recognized and provable claims to a monetary amount less than two thousand US dollars per Subscriber or Relying Party per EV Certificate.

 ## 9.9  Indemnities
 ## 9.10  Term and termination
 ### 9.10.1  Term